JoinedSenses/SM-Regex-Trigger/README.md

 ## Optional features:
  * IRC: Method to relay 'connect' messages to a main IRC channel
  * Discord: Method to relay filtered names and chat messages to a seperate channel for debugging/analysis.
-	Notes: If using the discord api plugin, it requires you to create a config for name_filter and chat_filter
+ * Notes: If using the discord api plugin, you're required to setup discord.cfg and to update /cfg/sourcemod/plugin.regextrigger.cfg
-	  I could also suggest modifying this plugin at line 136 if you wish to modify the server name that appears when relayed to discord.

 ## ConVars
 ```
-sm_regex_status "1"  // Enable/Disable plugin
-sm_regex_config_path "configs/regexfilters/" // Don't touch.
-Config path of filters
+sm_regex_allow "1" Status of the plugin.\n(1 = on, 0 = off)"
+sm_regex_config_path "configs/regextriggers/" Location to store the regex filters at."
-sm_regex_check_chat "1" // Enable chat checking
+sm_regex_check_chat "1" Filter out and check chat messages."
-sm_regex_check_commands "1" // Enable command checking
+sm_regex_check_commands "1" Filter out and check commands."
-sm_regex_check_names "1" // Enable name checking
+sm_regex_check_names "1" Filter out and check names."
-sm_regex_prefix "" // Prefix to add to randomly generated names if a players name is unnamed
+sm_regex_prefix "" "Prefix for random name when player has become unnamed"
-sm_regex_irc_enabled "0" // Enable use of IRC relay
+sm_regex_irc_enabled "0" Enable IRC relay for SourceIRC.
+Sends messages to flagged channels"
-sm_regex_irc_main "" // Public server 'connect' messages are relayed to.
-Dont include the #
+sm_regex_channelname "" Key name from discord.cfg for name relay"
+sm_regex_channelchat "" Key name from discord.cfg for chat relay"
 ```
 ## Installation
  * Install regexfiltering.smx into your plugins folder.